wandb/weave/docs/docs/guides/core-types/media.md

 ## Audio

+Logging type: `wave.Wave_read`.
 Here is an example of logging an audio file using openai's speech generation API.

 ```python
 import weave